 TD1

-This format is used for credit card-sized documents, like German ID cards.
+This format is used for credit card-sized documents, like ID cards.
 Its convenient size has the downside that the MRZ is on the back, which means both sides of the document must be scanned.

 The MRZ consists of three lines of 30 characters each, including check digits.
 If the encoded data in a line does not fill it entirely, filler characters (<) are used to complete it.
 The MRZ code includes the following information: